opencontrol/freedonia-compliance/README.md

 The `compliance-masonry docs gitbook FredRAMP-low` command generates a document of the components and standards matching the `FRedRAMP-Low` certification that is expressed in the `gitbook` format.

-At this point, you have generated content for your `SSP` inside of the `export` directory that has artfully combined data from the all other OpenControl `YAML` files into a `gitbook`!
+At this point, you have generated content for your `SSP` inside of the `exports` directory that has artfully combined data from the all other OpenControl `YAML` files into a `gitbook`!

 Our next step is to publish/deploy our `gitbook` content representing our SSP for shared human access.